-Choosing a brand name window will nearly always ensure a certain minimum level of quality.
-Older, established window companies have remained in business not by gouging or cheating customers in the short-term but by providing a reasonably consistent product over years if not decades.
 If these major brand name companies put out a bad product or provide poor customer service, they do have mechanisms in place, such as warranties, to cover the customers.
 Off-brand companies might offer warranties but fail to honor them.
-Worse, they might offer the warranties but not remain in business long enough to honor them.
+Or they might offer the warranties but not remain in business long enough to honor them.

-It is important to remember that even if you do not care about window company brand names, other people might.
-When it comes time to sell your house, some real estate agents like to stress certain attractive brand names that may be found throughout the house, from appliances to flooring to windows.
+Maybe you don't care about window company brand names.
+That's fine, but others might: namely, potential buyers of your home.
+When it comes time to sell your house, it often helps to stress certain brand names that may be found throughout the house, including appliances, flooring, and even windows.
 So it can work to your advantage to have major brand names, particularly legacy brands, on your windows when it comes time to sell.

 Andersen Windows & Doors

 In business for over a century, this Minnesota-based company produces a full complement of fenestration products: doors, windows, skylights, and more.
-Out of all of the major window brands, Andersen has risen to the top to become a "major among majors."
+Out of all of the major window brands, Andersen has risen to the top to become one of the best window companies around.

 Jeld-Wen began operating in Klamath Falls, Oregon in 1960, but like many other companies eventually shifted operations to North Carolina.
 Jeld-Wen has aggressively been buying and starting smaller fenestration-based businesses in the last decade, making it a multi-layered, full-service company.

 Along with Andersen, Pella is probably one of the best-known residential window companies in the U.S. True to its name, Pella is still based in Pella, Iowa.
-Pella operates its store-within-a-store operations in Lowe's Home Improvement stores.
+Pella operates its store-within-a-store operations in many home centers.